 On the other hand, the key reason for which weak sustainability is criticised is that it overlooks CNC limits in unlimited substitution possibilities.
 This short-coming has been recognised as suggesting that the weak sustainability frameworks and their monitoring and evaluation indicators, should be consistent with protecting CNC (Dietz and Neumayer 2007).

 Our argument is that taking either of these two extreme positions of weak sustainability’s infinite substitutability, or strong sustainability’s ecological superiority is unnecessary.
 Instead, adoption of a middle way between them is the most coherent approach.
 That is, some degree of substitutability between various types of capital should be allowed and renewable natural capital can be harvested below the CNC limit to develop other types of capital (Romero and Linares 2014).
 Our proposed concept is illustrated in Figure 8.
 The x-axis shows substitutability between natural capital and other types of capitals from 0 (no substitution) to 1 (perfect substitution); and natural capital utilisation is shown along the y-axis from O (state of fully preserved natural capital) to Z (state of fully consumed natural capital).
 In this figure, strong sustainability is shown as a corner solution in which any substitution between various capitals is not allowed and where natural capital is not consumed at all.

-Figure 8: Balanced Sustainability Concept

-Source: Authors.

 Before proceeding with further discussion, two of the key characteristics of renewable natural capital important to understand are: (1) it is wasted (in productive terms) through natural processes if not consumed (for example, fallen, diseased or dead trees in a forest) and (2) resilience of renewable natural capital (which has an ability to rebuild itself to its initial state or to a new equilibrium state in a habitat if harvested under certain limits).
 These characteristics are shown by points S and R respectively in the diagram.
 Therefore, area OSP represents the amount of natural capital which will be lost if not used; and area ORQ is the amount of natural capital that can be consumed without causing permanent harm.
 Area OCL under the CNC limit is the maximum range to allow substitution for weak sustainability.

-Rigorous re-investment from the depletion of non-renewable natural resource to build other types of capital following Hartwick’s ‘rule of thumb’, including investments in renewable capital, and harvesting of renewable capital under CNC limits are the key for sustainable wealth generation over long time horizons.
-Having done so, weak sustainability becomes the minimum sustainability criteria for any society to achieve and maintain.
-Having achieved that, sustainability criteria beyond that can vary to meet human needs.
+Figure 8: Balanced Sustainability Concept

+Source: Authors.

-7. Conclusions
+8. Conclusions

 In this paper we reviewed some of the seminal sustainability literature, from the emergence of the concept itself and tracked its historical developments over time.
 We also shed some light on why human well-being, which is the foremost desirable outcome of all sustainability endeavours, has been excluded from most sustainability models.
 One of the key reasons is that the term ‘sustainability’ has been the focal debate between environmentalists, ecologists and economists.
 This is a debate of the substitutability between various types of capitals: natural capital; produced capital; human capital, a debate captured in terms of ‘strong sustainability’ and ‘weak sustainability’.